 - Tour info: Whole round trip from Dambulla takes about 2 to 3 hours.
 You’ll drive up and down the roads hoping to spot elephants.

 - Best time: Only possible in the afternoon.
-Start in Dambulla at 3 to 4 pm.
+Start in Dambulla between 3 and 4 pm.

 Sigiriya or Pidurangala + wild elephants off the main road – Rs 5000

-- Tour info: First visit Sigiriya or Pidurangala and afterwards drive north to the main road and spot the wild elephants off the main road (read tour descriptions above for more details).
+- Tour info: First visit Sigiriya or Pidurangala and afterward drive north to the main road and spot the wild elephants off the main road (read tour descriptions above for more details).

 - Best time: Starting early afternoon, ending around sunset.